 The best house plants

-So now you know the health benefits house plants can bring, let’s get cracking on the best ones for your living space!
+So now you know the benefits of house plants, let’s get cracking on the best ones for your living space and learn how to look after plants.
 And what’s great about most indoor house plants is that they’re relatively low maintenance – so you’re in no danger of killing them off if you neglect them for a few days – and in some cases, months!

 Air purifying, low light and low maintenance plants